OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 # Conclusions

-Digital Map Modelling and Data are basis for the Digital Twin.
-During our PoC we have proven that Digital Map can be modelled using {{!RFC8345}}.
+Digital Map Modelling and Data are needed for the current Operator Use Cases, and are also basis for the Digital Twin.
+During our PoC and Hackathon we have proven that Digital Map can be modelled using {{!RFC8345}}.
 Nevertheless, we proposed some extensions/augmentations to {{!RFC8345}} to support Digital Maps.

-After analysing all augmentations of RFC8345 modules, we determined that there must exist some constraints in regards to how to augment the core Digital Map model for different
-Layers and Technologies in order to support the approach recommended in RFC8345 and implemented in our PoC.
+After analysing all augmentations of RFC8345 modules, we determined that there must exist some constraints in regards to how to augment the core Digital Map model for different Layers and Technologies in order to support the approach recommended in RFC8345 and implemented in our PoC/Hackathon.
 Therefore, we recommend that IETF adopts the guidelines how to augment the core RFC8345 modules for Digital Map.
 All entities should augment IETF node, IETF network, IETF link or IETF Termination Point and augmentation can only include new properties, events, non-topological references.

 We suggest to start the work on RFC8345 bis to provide the backward compatible way to support the following basic topological features: